Vlalex/Circular-Boardgame/README.md

 # Temporary Name for the project: Circular Boardgame
-Boardgame design by Dieter Bolliger and use for Unity classes
+Boardgame design by Dieter Bolliger and use for Unity classes for beginners.

 Designer, Creator & Student:
 Dieter Bolliger